aljarrahcs/EvoloPy-FS/README.md

 # EvoloPy-FS: An Open-Source Nature-Inspired Optimization Framework in Python for Feature Selection

-The EvoloPy toolbox provides classical and recent nature-inspired metaheuristic for the global optimization.
-The list of optimizers that have been implemented includes Particle Swarm Optimization (PSO), Multi-Verse Optimizer (MVO), Grey Wolf Optimizer (GWO), and Moth Flame Optimization (MFO).
+The EvoloPy toolbox provides classical and recent nature-inspired metaheuristic for feature selection.
+The list of optimizers that have been implemented includes Particle Swarm Optimization (PSO), Multi-Verse Optimizer (MVO), Grey Wolf Optimizer (GWO), and Moth Flame Optimization (MFO), Firefly Optmizization, Whale Optimization Algorithm, Bat-inspired algorithm, and Cuckoo search.
 The full list of implemented optimizers is available here https://github.com/7ossam81/EvoloPy/wiki/List-of-optimizers

 ## Features
-- Six nature-inspired metaheuristic optimizers were implemented.
+- Eight nature-inspired metaheuristic optimizers were implemented.
 - The implimentation uses the fast array manipulation using `NumPy`.
 - Matrix support using `SciPy`'s package.
 - More optimizers is comming soon.